Genie (Disney): Aladdin (musical)

 Genie plays a notable role in the Broadway stage adaptation of the 1992 film, portrayed by James Monroe Iglehart.
 In this version, Genie replaces the Peddler at the beginning of the story singing "Arabian Nights".

 Since the show's debut, Iglehart's portrayal of Genie has received critical acclaim from audiences and critics, which includes winning a Tony Award for Best Featured Actor in a Musical.

 Parodies

 The Genie (voiced by Dan Castellaneta) appears in The Simpsons episode "MyPods and Boomsticks" (2008) during a dream of Homer (a character also voiced by Castellaneta), where he uses his magic to transform Springfield into an Islamic republic.

+The Genie, also known as the Djinn (portrayed by Nick Cage), appears in the parody musical Twisted (2013).
+He is portrayed as a frivolous prankster whose dialogue consists completely of non sequitur quotes from film and television, greatly amusing everyone but Ja'far.

 The Genie (voiced by Isaiah Mustafa) has an appearance in the Robot Chicken episode "May Cause Immaculate Conception" (2021), where one of the bell-ringers that he made appear during the Agrabah parade asks him for food for the animals that were part of the parade.

 Reception

 Williams received critical acclaim for his performance as the Genie.
 Reception to Williams' involvement influenced tributes following his 2014 death, with critics considering the Genie to have been his most memorable performance.
-Aladdin composer Alan Menken lamented that Williams was "a brilliant, adorable, hilarious, compassionate, vulnerable manifestation of the human condition."
+Aladdin composer Alan Menken lamented Williams' passing, saying he was "a brilliant, adorable, hilarious, compassionate, vulnerable manifestation of the human condition."